MarkCalton/Simple-Calculator-by-Mark-Calton/README.txt

  This shows the version and author info for this batch file.
 It also shows quick help, in case you forgot something.

+ Oh and also, don't mind the name of the folder/directory.
+ -MARK CALTON